 Send a user defined HTTP header to the web server.
+Can be used to confuse log analysis.

 Any value is possible.
 Validity of the defined HTTP headers is not checked.

-'''
+It is recommended that you use the "x-" prefix for custom headers.

-{+add-header{X-User-Tracking: sucks}}
+{+add-header{X-User-Tracking: sucks}} .example.com

-.example.com

-'''